About the Journal

 The author has 2 weeks to revise the article in the pre-review stage, or the submitted paper will be rejected.

-The article processing duration can be seen in the image below.
+The article processing steps can be seen in the image below.

 LOA (LETTER OF ACCEPTANCE)